 - Contemporary Caveman: Curtis

-- Crush Filter: There's a pretty amusing example of Phil seeing Keely this way after they get together in "Back to the Future."
-Complete with Phil pulling himself out of it and moving his own hands to make sure the whole world isn't moving in slow motion.
+- Crush Filter: Phil sees Keely this way after they get together in "Back to the Future."
+He waves a hand around to make sure that it's just him and that the whole world isn't moving in slow-motion.
+Nope, just Crush Filter.

-- Dance of Romance: Once in "Neander-Phil" and again in "Get Ready to Go-Go".
+- Dance of Romance: Once in "Neander-Phil" and again in "Get Ready to Go-Go."
+Both for Phil and Keely.

 - Deadpan Snarker: Pim.
 Occasionally Phil.